tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/es_ES.UTF-8/README.txt

 Network Graphic) — and place it in Tux Paint's "saved" directory/folder.
 Here is where to find it (by default):

-Windows Vista, Windows 7, Windows 8, Windows 10, Windows 11
+Windows Windows 7, Windows 8, Windows 10, Windows 11
     In the user's "AppData" folder:
     e.g., "C:\Users\username\AppData\Roaming\TuxPaint\saved\"